theolivenbaum/resin/README.md

 # Resin
 ## In a nutshell
-Resin is a in-process document database with full-text search.
+Resin is a in-process document database with pluggable storage engine and full-text search.

 ## Word2vec
 Scoring is word vector space and tfidf-driven.